epoupon/lms/README.md

 The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map).</br>
 Please note this engine:
-- may require some significant computation time on large collections (ex: half a hour per 40k tracks)
+* may require some significant computation time on large collections (ex: half a hour for 40k tracks)
-- makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
+* makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
 Therefore your music files must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly (otherwise, only tag-based recommendations are provided)

 ## Subsonic API
-The API version implemented is 1.12.0 and has been tested on Android using the official application, _Ultrasonic_ and _DSub_.
+The API version implemented is 1.12.0 and has been tested on _Android_ using the official application, _Ultrasonic_ and _DSub_.

 Since _LMS_ uses metadata tags to organize music, a compatibility mode is used to navigate through the collection using the directory browsing commands.